What is Resource Capacity Planning in Project Management?

 Verify the tool's time tracking capabilities for accurate measurement of resource usage.

-Time tracking is essential for analyzing project costs, identifying areas for improvement and ensuring that resources are allocated efficiently.
+Time tracking is essential for analyzing project costs, identifying areas of improvement, and ensuring that resources are allocated effectively.

 Many projects involve a mix of internal and external contributors.

-The tool must also integrate its resource management and planning capabilities with other critical processes, such as sales/opportunities, HR and billing.
+The tool must also integrate its resource management and planning features with other critical processes, such as sales, opportunities, HR and billing.

-For example, integration with sales processes ensures that resource planning is aligned with project opportunities, while HR integration supports workforce management.
+For example, integration with sales processes ensures that resource planning aligns with project opportunities, while HR integration supports workforce management.